Where Should You Host Your Course Videos & How Tutor LMS Handles It

 There are many other popular videos hosting platforms.
 They offer basic features along with options that are unique to each of them.
 We suggest you go through their individual plans and make your decision on research & your needs.
 Some honorable mentions we want to share with you are vooPlayer, Dailymotion, etc.

-How Tutor LMS Handles Course Videos
+How Tutor LMS Handles Course Intro Videos

 You might be wondering how are you going to use these platforms for your LMS site built with Tutor LMS.
 Our goal is to make future proof products that fulfill our users’ needs.
 So we have added a separate section for videos in our course builder for easy video adding options for you.